-This module and the related educational resources have been developed within URBAN GREEN TRAIN (URBAN GReen Education for ENTteRprising Agricultural INnovation) a project funded by the European Union and the Italian National Agency for the ERASMUS+ Programme.
+This module and the related educational resources have been developed within URBAN GREEN TRAIN (URBAN GREEn Education for ENTteRprising Agricultural INnovation) a project funded by the European Union and the Italian National Agency for the ERASMUS+ Programme.
 The aim of URBAN GREEN TRAIN ERASMUS+ project (2014-1-IT02-KA200-003689) is to encourage pioneering business oriented initiatives in urban agriculture based on knowledge exchange and mutual cooperation among different actors, as to meet the global demand for urban green innovation.

-One of the main outcomes of the Urban Green Train (UGT) is a set of Modules and Resources (IO2) especially designed as a useful toolbox for anybody looking to operate directly or indirectly in the world of urban agriculture.
+One of the main outcomes of Urban Green Train is a set of modules and resources (IO2) especially designed to be a useful toolbox for anybody looking to operate, directly or indirectly, in the world of urban agriculture.

-The set includes 5 Modules suitable for at presence and at distance learning, for a total duration of 150h.The Modules structure and content have been defined on the basis of an accurate analysis of the training needs of relevant key actors in urban agriculture, carried out by project partners in the their respective countries and illustrated in the publication "URBAN AGRICULTURE INITIATIVES TOWARD A MINDSET CHANGE".
-UGT Modules are:
+The set includes 5 modules suitable for at presence and at distance learning, for a total duration of 150h.
+The modules structure and content have been defined on the basis of an accurate analysis of the training needs of relevant key actors in urban agriculture, carried out by project partners in the their respective countries and illustrated in the publication "URBAN AGRICULTURE INITIATIVES TOWARD A MINDSET CHANGE" (IO1).
+URBAN GREEN TRAIN modules are the following: